Puppy Love – Puppy Philosophy: 15 Lessons I Learned from Our Puppy

 1. A nap in the middle of the afternoon is a good thing.

 2. Make sure all used paper towels, napkins, and tissues are thrown away immediately OR they will become chew toys.

-3. Take time to smell the roses, or in Pepper’s case, the road, every twig, every little thing that comes his way.
+3. Take time to smell the roses, or in Pepper’s case, the road, every twig, every little thing that he comes across.

 4. There is always a little time to play.